nathancrank/Sensible/readme.md

 - @include background-progressive("test", jpg) would print the same code but for jpgs.
 - @include background-progressive("test", svg) would print code for a 1x png and an svg where supported
 - @include background-progressive("test", png svg) would print code for a 1x png, a 2x png and an svg
-- @include background-progressive("test", png webp svg) would print code a a 1x png, a 2x png, a webp, and an svg All files should be named the same thing, except with an @2x where appropriate. ex. test.png, test@2x.png, test.jpg, test@2x.jpg, test.svg, test.png
+- @include background-progressive("test", png webp svg) would print code for a 1x png, a 2x png, a webp, and an svg All files should be named the same thing, except with an @2x where appropriate. ex. test.png, test@2x.png, test.jpg, test@2x.jpg, test.svg, test.png

 * SVG & WebP support requires Modernizr or similar testing suite to apply .svg and .webp to <html>.

+Note: background-progressive() does not currently support fallbacks for jpg/png above @2x.
+Coming eventually.

 ## Support
 You can email me at sensible@nathancrank.com if you have questions.